dixonaws/cognito_utils/README.md

 pip install -r requirements.txt
 ```

 ## create_user
 Create a user in a specified user pool and set it's initial password.
-Results in a user created with the desired password and Account Status in CONFIRMED state.
-This program creates a user with a temporary password ("Password123#") and executes an initial login to change the password to the desired value.
+Running this command results in a user created with the desired password
+and Account Status in CONFIRMED state.
+This program
+creates a user with a temporary password ("Password123#") and executes
+an initial login to change the password to the desired value.
+The
+User Pool must have ALLOW_USER_PASSWORD_AUTH and
+ALLOW_ADMIN_USER_PASSWORD_AUTH checked
+(configure in Cognito > User Pools > userpoolxyz > App Clients >
+Show Details.
+See this link for more information: https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html#amazon-cognito-user-pools-client-side-authentication-flow